Kavin-SN199/BuidingBloCS-I13/README.md

 ## Tips to improve recognition
  Tip                          Why It Matters

- Good lighting           Helps Mediapipe detect the hand more accurately.
+ Good lighting      ->     Helps to detect the hand more accurately.
-Solid background         Avoid noisy backgrounds for better hand segmentation.
+Solid background     ->    Avoid noisy backgrounds for better hand segmentation.
-Show one hand             The code is set to detect only 1 hand.
+Show one hand      ->       The code is set to detect only 1 hand.
-Hold the gesture still   Prediction is per frame; stability helps confidence.
+Hold the gesture still  ->  Prediction is per frame; stability helps confidence.
-Hand centered in camera   Ensures the whole hand is captured.
+Hand centered in camera  => Ensures the whole hand is captured.